 How to Become a NEJS Minor

-Students who wish to minor in Near Eastern and Judaic Studies meet with undergraduate advising head David Wright and are assigned a faculty advisor in accordance with their individual areas of interest.
+Students who wish to minor in Near Eastern and Judaic Studies meet with undergraduate advising head Ilana Szobel and are assigned a faculty advisor in accordance with their individual areas of interest.
 Together with their advisor, they develop a plan of study designed to fulfill the requirements of the minor and to meet their personal interests and needs.
 With the approval of the department, a limited amount of credit may be awarded for appropriate courses taken at other universities.